 The Rinnai Visa card value is for the sole and exclusive claim in respect of a purchase of a Product.
 The Promoter reserves the right to request the details of individual redemptions and proof of sale.
 By participating in this promotion, authorised CLIENT Dealers/stockist accept the full Terms and Conditions, and agree to provide the Promoter, upon request, details of any transaction to validate that the Products were on-sold.
 It is the individual CLIENT Dealers/stockist’s responsibility to ensure all their staff are fully aware and abide by these conditions.

 2b.
-The value of the claimants VISA prepaid card is respective of the product purchased.
-WA, SA and QLD:
+The value of the claimants VISA prepaid card is respective of the product purchased WA, SA and QLD

 3. The Promoter is Rinnai Australia Pty Ltd, VIC ABN 74 005 138 769 of 100 Atlantic Drive Keysborough, VIC 3173.
 Any queries relating to submitting claims should be made in writing via email to: info@myrinnairewards.com.au or via phone on (03) 8620 7827.